The Good, the Bad, and the Ugly!

 April 18

 Absolutely beautiful day on the Jurassic Park grounds with flat calm seas and perfect conditions.
 We were able to fish an area that’s been off-limits for the past four years—and it definitely paid off.
 These fish were hungry!
+Wide open action with quality reds, yellowtail, and canary rockfish hitting the deck, along with some nice lingcod up to 13 pounds.
+Non-stop action and smiling anglers all around.
+Doesn’t get much better than that out there!

 April 17